Dobson, North Carolina

-Dobson is a town in Dobson Township, Surry County, North Carolina, United States.
+Dobson is a town and the county seat in Dobson Township, Surry County, North Carolina, United States.
 As of the 2020 census, the town population was 1,396.
-It is the county seat of Surry County.
 Dobson is the home of the Shelton Vineyards, the largest winery in North Carolina.
 It is also home to a significant Latino population due to the large number of farms in the area.
 The main crops in the area are corn, tobacco and soy beans.

 History

 Dobson was established as the county seat in 1853, replacing Rockford after all land in Surry County south of the Yadkin River was used to form Yadkin County.

 The Edwards-Franklin House and Surry County Courthouse are listed on the National Register of Historic Places.